-Senior Literature is intended as a capstone literature course: a culmination of the reading skills and applications from previous years.
-Students will read whole class, small group, and individual novels.
-Students will practice active-independent reading strategies, work on advanced vocabulary through literature, and will be expected to speak, write, and create based on their reading.
-Core skills to be taught include reader response, review writing, comparecontrast, interpretive reading, and literary vocabulary.
+Senior Literature is a capstone literature course: a culmination of the reading skills and applications from previous years.
+Novels will be read and studied mostly through small groups/ book clubs.
+Students will practice active-independent reading strategies, and they will be expected to speak, write, and create based on their reading.
+Core skills to be taught include reader response, review writing, compare-contrast, interpretive reading, and literary discussion.
 Students will engage with film and technology to create projects based on novels.
 There are no prerequisites for the course.
 This is a reading-intensive course and students must be prepared for substantial out-of-class reading.